William Logan Crittenden: Military career

+Crittenden enrolled in the Military Academy at West Point in 1839.
+In October 1844, Crittenden viciously attacked cadet George H. Derby with a sword based on a perceived insult causing Derby to spend three weeks in the hospital.
+Although the superintendent requested his immediate expulsion, because of Crittenden's well-connected political family, he never faced a court martial.
+Because of his constant poor behavior, Crittenden took six years to graduate and in 1845, was the class "goat," the derisive name used for the cadet who was last academically.

-Crittenden attended the Military Academy at West Point, and after graduation, served in the Mexican War.
-After the war, he resigned his commission and, in 1851, joined López's expedition to liberate Cuba from Spanish rule.
+After graduation, served in Company K, 5th U.S. Infantry, in the Mexican War.
+After the war, he resigned his commission and, in 1851, joined López's expedition to filibuster Cuba to expand slavery.
 The expedition departed New Orleans on August 3, 1851, on the steamer Pampero.
 The filibusters disembarked at the village of Morillos on August 12.
 Upon their arrival, however, they found little support among the local Cuban population and López traveled inland, leaving Crittenden in command of a force of 100 men.
 Spanish forces quickly surrounded Crittenden's troops, who desperately tried to escape the island in four small fishing boats.
 They were quickly captured by the Spanish steamer Habanero on the 15th.
-Crittenden and 50 of his men were taken to Havana and executed as pirates on August 16.
+Crittenden and 50 of his men were taken to Havana and executed on August 16.

 Americans in both the north and the south were infuriated when news of the executions reached the States.
 Even if they disapproved of the filibusters' breach of neutrality, many Americans saw the response of the Spanish officers as unnecessarily brutal.
 In New Orleans, growing anti-Spanish sentiment resulted in riots that attacked the Spanish consulate in the city.
 However, the U.S. government refused to officially protest Spain's actions, maintaining that the expedition had been an illegal operation.

 Crittenden became a martyr and folk hero to the people in Kentucky in the years following his death.
 A popular story purported that he had refused to be blindfolded or kneel to his executioners, proclaiming that "A Kentuckian always faces his enemy and kneels only to his God."